ETdoFresh/Blog/content/post/import/2013/2013-02-25-intro-to-water-balloon-boys.md

   <a href="http://www.etdofresh.com/wp-content/uploads/2014/11/WaterGunBoyzDemo.mp4">http://www.etdofresh.com/wp-content/uploads/2014/11/WaterGunBoyzDemo.mp4</a></video>
 </div>

 Water Balloon Boys is an action adventure game that I have been wanting to create.
-It&#8217;s a game where Angry Bird meets an Action Game.
+It's a game where Angry Bird meets an Action Game.
 The player takes control of a kid who can throw water balloons by winding his arm back, and letting the balloon fly!

-Here&#8217;s a version of the game I tried to create in the past for a 48 hour video game competition.
+Here's a version of the game I tried to create in the past for a 48 hour video game competition.
 <!--more-->

 I have tried implementing this a few times, but I can never get it quite right.
 I tried in Corona SDK, but now I will try in Unity.

 The other interesting part is that I plan to try to implement levels using procedural content generation.
 There will be multiple environments like forests, neighborhoods, playgrounds, and cities.
 For my UNO Game Class, I want to try and implement the neighborhood content generation.
-It is what I&#8217;m writing my graduate paper on, and something I&#8217;ll post up here.
+It is what I'm writing my graduate paper on, and something I'll post up here.

 Here is my proposal I wrote for class:
 [Game Proposal 3 &#8211; Water Balloon Boys][1]